GrantBirki/k8s-kong-terraform/README.md

 - A K8s ingress that uses [Kong](https://konghq.com/)
 - Grafana/Prometheus dashboards for viewing network metrics from Kong (made for you)
 - A sample NGINX application which serves HTTP requests (loadbalanced by Kong)
+- (optionally) Enable TLS encryption on your external facing Kong ingress for security!

 ## Prerequisites